gheja/gheja.github.io/README.md

 ### Shifty Dungeon

-A game originally made for the GMTK GameJam 2023 for the theme "Roles Reversed".
+A game originally made for the GMTK GameJam 2023 and the theme "Roles Reversed".
 — Godot Engine
 — [Play the latest version](https://gheja.itch.io/shifty-dungeon-latest)
 / [Play the jam version](https://gheja.itch.io/shifty-dungeon)